dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 `KestrelServerOptions.ConfigurationLoader` can be directly accessed to continue iterating on the existing loader, such as the one provided by <xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder*>.

-* The configuration section for each endpoint is a available on the options in the `Endpoint` method so that custom settings may be read.
+* The configuration section for each endpoint is available on the options in the `Endpoint` method so that custom settings may be read.
 * Multiple configurations may be loaded by calling `options.Configure(context.Configuration.GetSection("{SECTION}"))` again with another section.
 Only the last configuration is used, unless `Load` is explicitly called on prior instances.
 The metapackage doesn't call `Load` so that its default configuration section may be replaced.
 * `KestrelConfigurationLoader` mirrors the `Listen` family of APIs from `KestrelServerOptions` as `Endpoint` overloads, so code and config endpoints may be configured in the same place.
 These overloads don't use names and only consume default settings from configuration.